sujaysundar/FBLAQuiz/README.md

 2) To launch the application using an exe - Create a folder "dist" under say, C:\FBLAState2021.
 Generate the exe by running the following command in the cmd window (after navigating to the folder above “fblaquiz” say, FBLAState2021): pyinstaller -F -noconsole fblaquiz/fblaquiz.py Navigate to the “dist” folder and double click on oconsole.exe
-Note: The exe has not been provided here in github due to file size limitations of github upload (25 MB).
+Note: The exe has not been uploaded here in github due to file size limitations of github upload (25 MB).
+However, the exe has been published to github as a release.

 **Please review the below detailed  instructions on navigating through the FBLA Quiz application.**